Inhishonor/Mermaid-Diagram-Viewer/docs/addNewSection.md

 To add a new diagram page, (A place to collect all diagrams related to one subject), use this procedure.
 > Note: This should be handled by a script in the future
 >
-1. Add a new floder to the `diagrams` folder.
+1. Add a new folder to the `diagrams` folder.
 2. Add a new page in pages with the name of your collection/page followed by .astro.
 Populate it with the following content:
 ``` astro
 ---